Finder makes money from featured partners, but editorial opinions are our own.

 • Borrower reviews.
 Check a lender’s reviews to make sure it has a good reputation.

-Steps to get a low rate debt consolidation loan
+Steps to get a debt consolidation loan

 1. Fill out an application.
 Provide personal information such as your full name, address and phone number, along with information about your finances.